Caterpillar 797: 797 (1998–2002)

 Caterpillar first unveiled a completed 797 on September 29, 1998, at its assembly plant in Decatur, Illinois.
 The first two 797s produced were transported to Caterpillar's Arizona proving grounds for testing.
 In the second quarter of 1999, the third and fourth 797s produced were the first to be placed in service with a customer at the Bingham Canyon Mine in Utah.
-Caterpillar put 18 additional 797s into service with mine operators worldwide as production development units.
+Caterpillar put 18 additional 797s into service with mine operators worldwide, as production development units.

 Caterpillar began marketing the 797 in North America in 2000, with full worldwide marketing following in 2001.
 The first generation serial number prefix is 5YW.

 797B (2002–2009)

-Caterpillar introduced the 797B in spring of 2002, replacing the first-generation 797.
+Caterpillar introduced the 797B in the spring of 2002, replacing the first-generation 797.
 The 797B's increased payload capacity of 380 ST is a 20 ST increase over the first generation 797.
 Caterpillar increased the power output of the Cat 3524B EUI 24-cylinder diesel engine used in the 797 from net 3211 HP to net 3370 HP enabling the 797B to achieve a 42 mph top speed when transporting a 380 ST load, a 2 mph increase over the first generation 797.

 The first 797B units entered service with customers in October 2002.